 Our energy strategy aims to improve energy efficiency by 10% between 2024 and 2030.
+To reach this target, we need to implement energy efficiency measures totalling 95 GWh.

 Of the K Group stores, the grocery stores’ energy consumption is the highest because they need a lot of energy to safeguard the cold chain of their products.
 In fact, the key means of improving energy efficiency are upgrading refrigeration units and lighting, as well as new innovations, such as a heat recycling system that recycles the waste heat from refrigeration systems, and the use of analytics services that analyse energy consumption at stores.